-This may include the implementation of initiatives such as incumbent worker training programs, on-the-job training programs, work-based learning programs, apprenticeship models, customized training programs, industry and sector strategies, career pathways initiatives, utilization of effective business intermediaries, and other business services and strategies that support the local board's strategy in element 3.1.
+This may include the implementation of initiatives such as incumbent worker training programs, on-thejob training programs, work-based learning programs, apprenticeship models, customized training programs, industry and sector strategies, career pathways initiatives, utilization of effective business intermediaries, and other business services and strategies that support the local board's strategy in element 3.1.

 [WIOA Sec.
 108(b)(4)(A) and (B)].

-"Core-Four" WIOA partner meetings will be held monthly with the Arkansas Department of Workforce Services (Wagner-Peyser) included in this new line of meetings among the leadership of these organizations.
-The co-enrollment process will be utilized to help the one-stop delivery system and unemployment insurance program better serve participants.
+Core-Four meetings will be held monthly, Arkansas Department of Workforce Services (Wagner-Peyser) shall be included in this new line of meetings between these organizations leadership.
+The co-enrollment which will be utilized will help the one-stop delivery system and unemployment insurance program better serve participants.
 The Central Arkansas Workforce Development Area will utilize on-the-job training programs to help jobseekers currently utilizing unemployment insurance gain sustainable employment.
-The utilization of sector strategies through the development of LEVERAGE will also assist jobseekers currently utilizing unemployment insurance.
-LEVERAGE's primary goal is to increase the probability that jobseekers receiving services in the Central Arkansas Workforce Development Area will achieve sustainable employment following their training.
-The Central Arkansas Workforce Development Area shall engage employers through survey's and a series of business roundtables to development career pathways that exist in Central Arkansas.
+The utilization of sector strategies through the development of LEVERAGE will also assist jobseekers currently utilizing unemployment of LEVERAGE will also assist jobseekers currently utilizing unemployment following their training.
+The Central Arkansas Workforce Development Area will achieve sustainable employment following their training.
+The Central Arkansas Workforce Development career pathways that exist in Central Arkansas.